surufel/RootKit-Detector-for-Linux/README.md

 git clone https://github.com/surufel/RootKit-Detector-for-Linux.git && cd RootKit-Detector-for-Linux
 ```

-There should be a compiled version of the program, if not, you should run:
+Then, you have to compile the program, run:

 ```bash
 make